Atri10/Convin-Assignment/README.md

-# Django Salesforce API integration (Without 3rd Party Library)
+# Django Salesforce API integration (Without Library)

 # How to run